rufuspollock-okfn/facetview/README.rst

 When you introduce a new config object, they are merged into earlier configs with overwrite.
-So any config you specify in facetview.jquery.js will be overwritten and appended with newer info from any config passed in when calling facetview, and a call to a remote config file will similarly overwrite and append to all previous.
+So any config you specify in facetview.jquery.js will be overwritten and appended with newer info from any config passed in when calling facetview, which is overwritten by config parameters passed in the URL, and a call to a remote config file will similarly overwrite and append to all previous.